 As untreated water fills the storage tunnels, displaced air is pushed out through ground-level ventilation shafts around the city.
 But where there’s sewage in the water, there could be odor in the air.
-Although the company’s first wastewater treatment plant was built in 1924, Citizens Energy is comparatively new to dealing with foul-smelling air that could affect people who live or play near where those tunnels breathe.
+Although the company’s first wastewater treatment plant was built in 1924, Citizens is comparatively new to dealing with foul-smelling air that could affect people who live or play near where those tunnels breathe.

 Recreating the DigIndy tunnels digitally

-In fall 2019, Jason Ostanek, assistant professor of engineering technology and director of Purdue’s Applied Thermofluids Laboratory, and Luis Maldonado, a graduate research assistant, began designing a system that will provide Citizens Energy a method for predicting the direction and magnitude of air circulation within the tunnel system under different seasonal and environmental conditions.
-This “underground DigIndy weather forecast” is intended to help Citizens Energy understand and mitigate risk of odor problems near ventilation points in residential and recreational areas.
+In fall 2019, Jason Ostanek, assistant professor of engineering technology and director of Purdue’s Applied Thermofluids Laboratory, and Luis Maldonado, a graduate research assistant, began designing a system that will provide Citizens a method for predicting the direction and magnitude of air circulation within the tunnel system under different seasonal and environmental conditions.
+This “underground DigIndy weather forecast” is intended to help Citizens understand and mitigate risk of odor problems near ventilation points in residential and recreational areas.

 Ostanek and Maldonado began by developing a two-part “digital twin model” of the DigIndy system: a computer-aided design (CAD) model and a computational fluid dynamics (CFD) model.